gardenjs/docs/src/routes/(documentation)/docs/get-started/parameters/parameters.md

-# Params
+# Parameters

-Params extend the Examples to create interactive controls in the Gardenjs user interface and thus dynamically change component properties.
-Parameters are defined in the `.das.js` file and create interactive input fields in the Gardenjs panel.
-They allow you to experiment with the properties of your component in real time.
+Parameters are automatically generated from the input data of the examples and are output by default in the Gardenjs panel.
+This allows you to dynamically adjust the properties of components.
+This chapter explains how the `params` property in the `.das file` can be used to make a more specific selection of controls.

 Learn more about <a href="/docs/get-started/examples">creating examples and .das.js files</a>.